-Today is National Comfort Food Day so we’re sharing eight French recipes for comforting classics.
-You would imagine that with all its duck fat, cheese, cream, butter, and bread that French cuisine would be a treasure trove of such recipes.
-Thick sauces, satisfying stews and long braises, not to mention potatoes, all have a place in the comfort good hall of fame.
-These recipes are easy to master and perfect for winter cooking projects.
+With all the duck fat, cheese, cream, butter, and bread, French cuisine is a treasure trove of comfort food recipes.
+Thick sauces, satisfying stews, and long braises, not to mention potatoes, all have a place in the comfort food hall of fame.
+Read on for eight comforting classics that are easy to master and perfect for winter cooking projects.

 This is one-skillet cooking, French-style.
 Veal chops are cooked stovetop then mustard and cream fortify a delicious pan sauce.
 Easy and delicious.